-Light Objectives LIGHT - O1 Artificial outdoor lighting enables night-time work, rural productive production activities, recreation activities, sport, entertainment activities, transportation, energy activities and public health and safety.
-LIGHT - O2 Artificial outdoor lighting is located, designed and operated to: a. mMaintain the character and amenity values within zones, b. so that it does nNot adversely affect the health and safety of people, and the safe operation of the transport network, c. protects Recognise the values and qualities views of the night sky, d.
-Protect Maintain the habitats and ecosystems of necturnal indigenous vegetation and native fauna and the species themselves.
+Light Objectives LIGHT - O1 Artificial outdoor lighting enables night-time work, primary rural productive production activities, recreation activities, sport, entertainment activities, transportation, energy activities and public health and safety.
+LIGHT - O2 Artificial outdoor lighting is located, designed and operated to: a. mMaintain the character and amenity values within zones, b. the natural character of the coastal environment and outstanding natural features and landscapes, c. so that it does nNot adversely affect the health and safety of people, and the safe operation of the transport network, d.
+Protect and maintain the Recognise the values and qualities views of the dark night sky in light sensitive areas, e.
+Protect significant habitats of indigenous fauna and the species themselves and maintain Maintain the habitats and ecosystems of nocturnal other indigenous vegetation and native fauna and the species themselves.